3D modeling: Process

 3D models can also be created using the technique of Photogrammetry with dedicated programs such as RealityCapture, Metashape and 3DF Zephyr.
 Cleanup and further processing can be performed with applications such as MeshLab, the GigaMesh Software Framework, netfabb or MeshMixer.
 Photogrammetry creates models using algorithms to interpret the shape and texture of real-world objects and environments based on photographs taken from many angles of the subject.

-Complex materials such as blowing sand, clouds, and liquid sprays are modeled with particle systems, and are a mass of 3D coordinates which have either points, polygons, texture splats, or sprites assigned to them.
+Complex materials such as blowing sand, clouds, and liquid sprays are modeled with particle systems, and are a mass of 3D coordinates which have either points, polygons, texture splats or sprites assigned to them.

+3D modeling software

+There are a variety of 3D modeling programs that can be used in the industries of engineering, interior design, film and others.
+Each 3D modeling software has specific capabilities and can be utilized to fulfill demands for the industry.

+G-code

+Many programs include export options to form a g-code, applicable to additive or subtractive manufacturing machinery.
+G-code (computer numerical control) works with automated technology to form a real-world rendition of 3D models.
+This code is a specific set of instructions to carry out steps of a product's manufacturing.

 Human models

 The first widely available commercial application of human virtual models appeared in 1998 on the Lands' End web site.
 The human virtual models were created by the company My Virtual Mode Inc. and enabled users to create a model of themselves and try on 3D clothing.
 There are several modern programs that allow for the creation of virtual human models (Poser being one example).